 If this seems a little too good to be true, that’s because it is – a quick look at the pricing schedule shows that inspection only begins at $0.49 for a minimum of 10 items with all other services charged on top of this.

 7. FBA TERMINAL

-fbaterminal.com lie on the U.S., New Jersey to be precise.
-Offering a full prep, inspection and shipping service.
+fbaterminal.com lie in the U.S., New Jersey to be precise.
+Offering a full prep, inspection, and shipping service.

 It offers shipping pre and freight forwarding, helps you ship your items to Amazon warehouse in a quick way.

 FBA Terminal offers its pricing on its website and, the standard packaging starts at $1.00.

 Operating out of Hanover, FBAexpress.com, as the name suggests, specializes in the fast and reliable prep and inspection of products headed for Amazon’s FBA warehouse.

 FBA Express offers three different packages for Amazon FBA sellers – The Silver Package at $125, the Gold Package at $250 and the Platinum Package for $375.
 Perfect for high volume time-short FBA sellers, the Platinum Package offers excellent value.